koenboerjan/computer_science_code/Readme.md

-This project has been created in
+This project has been created as part of the course "Computer Science for Business Analytics (FEM21037)" and tackles the problem of duplicate detection for a dataset of televisions in webshops.
+The proposed algorithm uses Multi-component Similarity Measure combined with Locality sensitive Hashing.
+To obtain the results which have been reporte in a seperate paper, the functions in main.py can be run independently.